vacp2p/rfc/content/docs/rfcs/51/README.md

 take the negative of the weight (default 1.0) divided by it.
 Finally, sort the shard value pairs.

-The shard with the highest value MUST be used.
+The shard with the highest value SHOULD be used.

 ### Example
 | Field | Value | Hex |